knarf7112/knarf7112.github.io/resume-en.md

   5. (Android/iOS) notification service development and maintenance
   6. WebSocket service maintenance, and improve the Websocket Server-side service authentication method to avoid DDoS attacks

-### icash Co., Ltd.(統一愛金卡股份有限公司) - Software Engineer - _2014/10-2016/04_
+### iCash Co., Ltd.(統一愛金卡股份有限公司) - Software Engineer - _2014/10-2016/04_

   1. Development of automatic credit card deposit services in cooperation between 7-11 store POS machines and iCash Center and 7 banks.
-     Design and implement an automatically connected asynchronous socket clinet and asynchronous socket server with C# to communicate,
+     Design and implement an automatically connected asynchronous socket client and asynchronous socket server with C# to communicate,
      and use ActiveMQ to implement the Queue function as the authorization re-send function after the transaction fails
   2. Socket web service development of iBon card machine and iCash center
   3. Development of encryption and decryption applications when making iCash cards

 ## Side Projects